ZakarFin/inspire-validator/README.md

 - Works around the container not working properly on WSL/Kubernetes/Azure container app
 - Adds a ROOT webapp so calling without the /validator path redirects to /validator

-You could modify etf-config.properties for the domain (works for the app running on port 8080).
+You can use `SERVICE_DOMAIN_OVERRIDE` env variable to swith the domain that the service is running on.
- If it's left as is, the http://localhost:8090 will be replaced with the value from `SERVICE_DOMAIN_OVERRIDE` env variable.
+If not given it will default to an empty string that will be used to replace references to http://localhost:8090.
- The env variable defaults to empty string which works for most cases (the domain is only passed to js/html for links so the missing domain works).
+The empty string works for most cases (the domain is only passed to js/html for links so the missing domain works as only the client/browser uses it).

+You can modify `etf-config.properties` for the domain (affects the app running on port 8080), but you don't need to (the env-variable will modify the domain).
+It's a file that is inside the war-file the container downloads so its easier to pass inside the container with separate file instead of modifying the one inside.

 ## Build with